openequella/openEQUELLA/Dev/docs/guice.md

 use the **Classpath scanning** feature to create your bindings.
 There are also a set of openEQUELLA specific Guice Modules which are useful to add depending on what your Plugin will do.

-Also note that for any `@Inject` lookups in your plugin which can't be found, dependant plugins (`some.other.plugin` in the example) will be used to lookup the binding.
+Also note that for any `@Inject` lookups in your plugin which can't be found, dependent plugins (`some.other.plugin` in the example) will be used to lookup the binding.

-Generally you won't need to interact directly with the `Injector` itself as your classes will normally be instantiated by Guice itself and @Inject dependant instances, however if you do need that level of access, `PluginService` gives you programatic access to looking up arbitrary Plugin's `Injector`s.
+Generally you won't need to interact directly with the `Injector` itself as your classes will normally be instantiated by Guice itself and @Inject dependent instances, however if you do need that level of access, `PluginService` gives you programmatic access to looking up arbitrary Plugin's `Injector`s.